 Fortunately for Heracles, he acquired supernatural powers with the divine milk.
-In the Roman version of the myth, the Roman god Jupiter wished to immortalise his infant son Hercules, whose mother was a mortal, so he held Hercules to the breasts of the sleeping, and unaware Roman goddess Juno and her milk spurted upwards to form the Milky Way.
+In the Roman version of the myth, the Roman god Jupiter wished to immortalize his infant son Hercules, whose mother was a mortal.
+To give him immortally, Jupiter held Hercules to the breasts of the sleeping and unaware Roman goddess Juno and her milk spurted upwards to form the Milky Way.

 Hercules is a Roman hero and god.
 He was the equivalent of the Greek hero Heracles, who was the son of Zeus and a mortal.
-The Romans adopted the Greek hero’s myths for their literature and art, and in later Western art and literature Hercules became a multifaceted figure with different characteristics for artists to explore.
+The Romans adopted the Greek hero’s myths for their literature and art.
+In later Western art and literature, Hercules became a multifaceted figure with different characteristics for artists to explore.

 The Origin of the Milky Way

 - Title: The Origin of the Milky Way

 - Date: 1575